andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 * Adding an index before it is used as part of a query plan (speculative)
 * Adding an index to a foreign key column when it's not used by a query plan (speculative)
 * Adding an index without testing on production hardware.
 Production may have considerably more memory available and not use the index. (check the query plan)
-* Scaling up memory or system resources on a DB server such that previously used indexes are no longer used
+* Scaling up memory or system resources on a DB server dramatically and PG changing the query execution plan
 * Indexing multiple columns when a single column is adequate
 * Indexing NULL values when they are not part of query conditions (a partial index can exclude `NULL` column rows)
+* PG can combine multiple single column indexes as part of query planning

-## Unused indexes
+## Unused Indexes

 Fortunately PG tracks index scans so we can easily identify unused indexes.
 Unused indexes can likely be removed entirely from your database, reclaiming disk space and improving operational efficiency.